RDW (Red Cell Distribution Width)

 Frequently Asked Questions

-Which providers include RDW (Red Cell Distribution Width)?
+Which blood test providers include RDW (Red Cell Distribution Width)?

-Why is RDW (Red Cell Distribution Width) important?
+What category does RDW (Red Cell Distribution Width) fall under?

 Medical Disclaimer